captchatrader/.NET/README.md

 ### GetQueueSize

 Get the solver queue size.
+Two numbers are returned: the number of users ahead of the requesting user and the total queue size.

 	public int[] GetQueueSize()